 More Moto X leaks trickle out ahead of Aug.
-1 event, including size comparison with other phonesAlex Wagner - Deputy Managing Editor, News Desk
+1 event, including size comparison with other phonesAlex Wagner - Editorial Director of News and Content

 We've already seen the Moto X in more images and videos than I care to count, but one detail about the device that's remained a bit hazy is exactly how it stacks up to other popular smartphones in terms of size.
 Wonder no more, friends, because Taylor Wimberly has taken to Google+ to share an image of the Moto X sizing up some of its competition.